How to migrate website from wordpress.com to Namecheap

 3. The file will be downloaded to your computer.

-8. Choose the file you exported and click on Upload file and import:
+8. Choose the file you exported previously from wordpress.com and click on Upload file and import:

-9. From the drop-down menu select the user you want to assign posts to.
+9. From the drop-down menu select the existing user you want to assign posts to or create a new user with the login name.
+Click on Submit:

 NOTE: If you want to import the pictures, music, documents you uploaded to your blog, check the box Download and import file attachments.

-10. Once done, get back to your home page and see your posts and comments imported.
+10. Once you’ve done this, go back to your homepage and see that your posts and comments have been imported.

-11. Update the site name, remove the default post, adjust the menu bar, widgets and enjoy your website as before!
+11. Update your website’s name, remove the default post, adjust the menu bar, widgets, and enjoy your website as it was before!